googlearchive/firebase-token-generator-node/README.md

 var token = tokenGenerator.createToken({some: "arbitrary", data: "here"});
 ```

-The arbitrary JSON object passed into `createToken()` is then available for use within your
+The arbitrary payload object passed into `createToken()` is then available for use within your
 security rules via the [`auth` variable](https://www.firebase.com/docs/security/api/rule/auth.html).
 This is how you pass trusted authentication details (e.g. the client's user ID) into your
 Firebase rules.